Kannur VC a 'criminal', was part of conspiracy to attack me: Kerala Governor | Politics

 There was no immediate reaction from the VC to the allegations by the Governor.

-Khan's remarks came as the tussle between the Governor and the ruling CPI(M) escalated further after he, using his authority as chancellor, stayed the Kannur University's move to appoint Priya Varghese, wife of former Rajya Sabha MP K K Ragesh, as Malayalam Associate Professor in Kannur University.
+Khan's remarks came as the tussle between the Governor and the ruling CPI(M) escalated further after he, exercising his authority as chancellor, stayed the Kannur University's move to appoint Priya Varghese, wife of former Rajya Sabha MP K K Rajesh, as Malayalam Associate Professor in Kannur University.

+The Governor's decision to stay the appointment was welcomed by the Congress with its senior leader and MP K Muraleedharan telling reporters that there have been several instances where senior CPI(M) leaders have used their positions in the party to garner favours and jobs for their near and dear ones and therefore, there should be a proper investigation into the issue.

+Speaking to reporters, Khan further said, ''He has made several other appointments.
+Why?
+Because he is not behaving as a VC, he is not behaving as an academic, he is behaving as a party cadre.
+He has ruined Kannur University and I must set the house in order.
+The process has started.''
+He also gave details of the alleged attack on him at the varsity to substantiate his accusation that the VC was a ''criminal''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)